 - ANT 130 Introduction to Cultural Anthropology

-- ANT 200 - Colloquium in Anthroppology (topics rotate)
+- ANT 200 Colloquium in Anthropology (spring; topics vary)

 - One Smith senior seminar

-The Department will typically offer the required theory course and colloquium once a year, fall and spring semester respectively.
-The colloquium, which is essentially an introduction to anthropological methods, will have different topics based on the choice of the professor who offers it in a given year.
-No one topic is likely to be of equal interest to all students, but it is important to remember that unlike other courses, the specific subject matter is less important than the skills that the class aims to transmit.
+The colloquium is an introduction to anthropological methods and will have different topics based on the choice of the professor who offers it in a given year.
+No one topic is likely to be of equal interest to all students, but it is important to remember that unlike other courses, the specific subject matter is less important than the skills that the class aims to convey.
 The class will include instruction in both qualitative and quantitative methods, as well as in the process of defining a research problem and writing a research proposal.

-Students wishing to pursue individualized study in their junior or senior years on campus may enroll in Anthropology 404a, b, or 408d Special Studies.
-A student must secure the agreement of a faculty member well in advance to supervise a particular project prior to enrolling in the course.
-Examples of the kinds of work done under this category include:
+You must secure the agreement of a faculty member well in advance to supervise a particular project prior to enrolling in the course.

 Anthropology majors are encouraged to consider an academic program abroad during junior year.
 For more information, visit the Study Abroad page.